modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ## Running code

-> TLDR: Open a REPL and run all your code there interactively
+> TLDR: Open a REPL and run all your code there interactively.

 You can execute a Julia script from your terminal, but in most cases that is not what you want to do.